braintree/braintree_ios/DEVELOPMENT.md

 There are a number of test targets for each section of the project.
 You can run all tests on the command line with `bundle && rake spec:all`.

 It's a good idea to run `rake`, which runs all unit tests, before committing.

+## Architecture

+There are several components that comprise this SDK:

+* `Braintree` is the top-level entry point to the SDK.
+You are here.
+* [Braintree-Drop-In](Braintree/Drop-In) composes API with Credit Card and PayPal UI to create a "three liner" payment form.
+(See also BTDropInViewControler.h)
+* [Braintree-Payments-UI](Braintree/UI) is a set of reusable UI componenets related to payments.
+* [Braintree-PayPal](Braintree/PayPal) provides a PayPal button and view controller.
+(See also `BTPayPalButton`.)
+* [Braintree-API](Braintree/api) provides the networking and communications layer.
+(See also `BTClient`.)
+  * This component is intended to avoid any dependency on `UIKit` and could easily be ported to OS X.

+The individual components may be of interest for advanced integrations and are each available as subspecs.

+## Environmental Assumptions

+* Xcode 5 and iOS SDK 7
+* iOS 7.0 target deployment
+* iPhone and iPad of all sizes and resolutions and the simulator
+* CocoaPods
+* ARC
+* `BT` namespace is reserved for Braintree
+* Host app does not integrate the [PayPal iOS SDK](https://github.com/paypal/paypal-ios-sdk)
+* Host app does not integrate with the Kount SDK
+* Host app has a secure, authenticated server with a [Braintree server-side integration](https://developers.braintreepayments.com/ios/start/hello-server)

 ## Deployment and Code Organization